dvklopfenstein/goatools_simulation/README.md

 **Results show**:
   * The worst (highest) simulated FDR means are equal to the alpha (0.05) for all simulation sets with no **False null** s (A1, B1, and C1).
   * As the percentage of true nulls drops, the FDR also drops;
-    row 1, with 100% Null, has the highest mean FDR (0.05), while row 4, with 0% Null, has the lowest mean FDR (0.012).
+    * row 1, with 100% Null, has the highest mean FDR (0.05), while
+    * row 4, with 0% Null, has the lowest mean FDR (0.012).
   * The simulated mean FDRs are the same across all study group sizes.
-For example, in A2 the leftmost column with the group of 4 tested hypotheses has the same mean FDR as the rightmost column in A2 with the group of 128 tested hypotheses.
+For example, in A2
+    * the leftmost boxplot with blue dots with the group of 4 tested hypotheses has the same mean FDR as
+    * the rightmost boxplot with red dots in A2 with the group of 128 tested hypotheses.

 ### Figure 4) Benjamini/Hochberg-Only Simulated Sensitivity
 ![Sensitivity results](doc/logs/fig_hypoth_100to025_01to05_004to128_N00100_01000_sensitivity.png)